Kevy-loo/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+There is no real difference between the two.
+A class-based component requires you to extend from React.Component and uses a render function.
+A functional component does not need a render function and is just plain javascript that uses props.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+componentWillMount will happen before a render while componentDidUpdate will trigger after some change has happened in state/props and will then rerender.

 3. Define stateful logic.

+Stateful logic is logic that is built into a component such as a function that handles a click event.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Step 1 is Arrange.
+It will usually render the app or component to the screen.
+Step 2 is Act.
+This is the step where you find something if it exists within the screen.
+Step 3 is Assert.
+This is where you will verify if that something actually exists.